Last Updated on January 13, 2024

 Frequently Asked Questions

-A: Yes, it can be frozen in an airtight container for up to 3 months.
+Yes, you can freeze this Paula Deen Ham Recipe in an airtight container for up to 3 months.

-Q: Can I use other vegetables in Poor Man’s chop suey?
+Q4: Can I use other vegetables in this recipe?

 You’ll also like these latest recipes!